 At its most basic, video voyeurism is the act of recording an individual in a private area without their consent.
 A “private area” in this case would be a non-public space or a space where an individual would have a reasonable expectation of privacy, such as a public bathroom or fitting room.

 There are plenty of public spaces where we are filmed, of course, such as retail establishments and even on the roadways.
 These places are allowed to film for safety and legal reasons, and we imply our consent to be filmed by frequenting those places.
-If, however, an associate at a retailer rigged a camera to film in a changing room, this would be considered video voyeurism.
+If, however, an associate at a retailer rigged a camera to film in a changing room or any private place, this would be considered video voyeurism.
 While we can’t expect privacy while browsing for a new shirt, we can expect privacy when trying it on to see if it fits.

-On the other hand, if a couple were being intimate in a car and a passerby films it, it is safe to say that video voyeurism has not occurred because the couple were in public, despite the fact that they were in a personal vehicle.
+On the other hand, if a couple were being intimate in a car in public view and a passerby films it, it is safe to say that video voyeurism has not occurred because the couple were in public, despite the fact that they were in a personal vehicle.

-Ultimate, the charge of video voyeurism seems like it’s straightforward, however, there is a lot of nuance in how it can be interpreted and applied.
+Ultimately, the charge of video voyeurism seems like it’s straightforward, however, there is a lot of nuance for such crimes in how they can be interpreted and applied.
 This means it’s even more crucial to have a skilled Tampa defense lawyer on your side.

 The 3 Types of Video Voyeurism Charges in Florida